David Mathebula

-David Mathebula (born on 24 June 1983) is a retired South African football player who played as midfielder.
+David Mathebula (born 24 June 1983) is a retired South African football player who played as midfielder.

 Coaching career

 Retiring in the summer 2018, Mathebula was appointed an assistant coach to Sello Chokoe at Tshakhuma.
 He left the club in January 2019 and was then appointed manager of Black Aces in February 2019.

 On 1 October 2019, Mathebula returned to Tshakhuma as an assistant coach on an interim basis under caretaker manager Phuthi Mohafe until a suitable replacement for Moma Medic was found following his sacking.
 Only eight days later, Erol Akbay was appointed new manager of the club and it was reported, that Mathebula's future was unclear.